CSE3320/Star-Catalog-Assignment/README.md

 Description

-In this assignment you are provided code that serially calculate the angular distance between 100,000 stars in the Tycho Star Catalogue and determine the smallest angular distance between two stars in teh catalogue.
+In this assignment you are provided code that serially calculate the average angular distance between 100,000 stars in the Tycho Star Catalogue.
 This code, running serially, takes a significant amount of time to run.

 ## Requirements

 1. Using a timing method of your choice get a baseline time for the unmodified code to compute the angular distances.
 2. Multi-thread this application using pthreads.
-3. Determine the optimal number of threads for calculating the angular distance on your codespace.
+3. Determine the optimal number of threads, 2, 4, 10, 25, 100, and 1000, for calculating the angular distance on your codespace.
+4. Add the command line parameter -t to allow the user to specify the number of threads to use.
-4. The code must not deadlock or exihibit any race conditions
+5. The code must not deadlock or exihibit any race conditions.
+6. The code must still calculate the same answer as the single threaded application.

 ## Administrative